Showing posts with label Driving - Racers. Show all posts

 It's finally here, folks!!

-After months in development, the time has now come to ditch your PC and dust off the old Atari.
+After months of development, the time has come to ditch your PC and dust off the old Atari.
 Yes, a public release of the Atari STe upgraded Lotus Esprit Turbo Challenge will be available to download from tomorrow - April 10th.
-The only caveat is that your computer requires 1MB Ram and a working floppy disk drive.
+The only caveat is that your computer requires 1MB RAM and a working floppy disk drive.
 Surely nothing too drastic to ask?

 Downloads will be available from tomorrow morning via AtariMania.
 Well, that's my weekend sorted...